-ABSENTEEISM IN THE TDSB: An examination of key patterns in TDSB absenteeism, both elementary and secondary.
-Click here for the Research Today (2009) article.
+ABSENTEEISM IN THE TDSB: This Research Today (2009) article examines key patterns in TDSB absenteeism, both elementary and secondary.

 BEYOND 3:30: A MULTI-PURPOSE AFTER-SCHOOL PROGRAM FOR INNER-CITY MIDDLE SCHOOLS, PHASE IV EVALUATION: Beyond 3:30 (B3:30) is an innovative extended after-school program for adolescents in 18 of the Model Schools for Inner Cities (MSIC) schools.
 This Phase IV Evaluation investigated whether and how the immediate benefits of B3:30 that were studied at length in previous phases (e.g., homework completion, eating habits, physical activity, independent life skills, as well as social and emotional development) had any long-term impacts on middle-school participants into their high school years.
 In addition, this evaluation examined the ripple effects the program had on the sociocultural environments around participants – including their day school, their family, their neighbourhood and the community.
 This report concluded that B3:30 is a cost-effective investment that could yield multiple, far-reaching and long-lasting effects to improve not only the trajectory of inner-city students, but also their immediate environments.
 Click here for the Phase IV Evaluation (2015), here for the Phase III Evaluation (2014), here for the Phase II Evaluation (2013), and here for the Phase I Evaluation (2012).
 Click here for the Research Today (2016) which summarizes key findings from the multi-phase Beyond 3:30 evaluation reports.

 CARING AND SAFE SCHOOLS: A caring, safe, respectful, orderly, and purposeful learning environment, in which everyone is engaged and demonstrates personal and social responsibility, is essential to student learning.
-In support of the collective efforts of TDSB staff to ensure continuous improvement and high levels of success for all students, this fact sheet provides TDSB student suspension information by demographic and family background characteristics, as captured and measured by the TDSB's Student and Parent Census and the Student Information System.
-Click here for the fact sheet (2013).
+In support of the collective efforts of TDSB staff to ensure continuous improvement and high levels of success for all students, this fact sheet (2013) provides TDSB student suspension information by demographic and family background characteristics, as captured and measured by the TDSB's Student and Parent Census and the Student Information System.

-CHARACTERISTICS OF STUDENTS IN THE FRENCH AS A SECOND LANGUAGE PROGRAMS AT THE TORONTO DISTRICT SCHOOL BOARD: This research brief outlines demographic and achievement characteristics for the students in the French Immersion (FI) and Extended French (EF) programs at the Toronto District School Board (TDSB).
-Click here for the research brief (2015).
+CHARACTERISTICS OF STUDENTS IN THE FRENCH AS A SECOND LANGUAGE PROGRAMS AT THE TORONTO DISTRICT SCHOOL BOARD: This research brief (2015) outlines demographic and achievement characteristics for the students in the French Immersion (FI) and Extended French (EF) programs at the Toronto District School Board (TDSB).

 EXPULSION DECISION-MAKING PROCESS AND EXPELLED STUDENTS' TRANSITION EXPERIENCE IN THE TORONTO DISTRICT SCHOOL BOARD: A caring, safe, respectful, orderly, and purposeful learning environment is essential to student learning.
 Ontario's Education Act prohibits specific behaviours in every school and, if no mitigating factors exist, requires mandatory suspensions or expulsions.
-To foster understanding among stakeholders and the public, this research report outlines the student discipline decision-making process and provides the student transition experience into and out of the Board's Caring and Safe School programs in the past five school years, particularly for expelled students.
-Click here for the full report (2017).
+To foster understanding among stakeholders and the public, this research report (2017) outlines the student discipline decision-making process and provides the student transition experience into and out of the Board's Caring and Safe School programs in the past five school years, particularly for expelled students.

 FEEDING OUR FUTURE: THE FIRST- AND SECOND-YEAR EVALUATION: The Feeding Our Future program is a student nutrition program in the Toronto District School Board that offers nutritious meals to all students regardless of their ability to pay.
 This program aims to provide a healthy meal to about 6,000 students in four middle schools (Grades 6 to 8) and three secondary schools located in the Jane and Finch neighbourhood.
 Click here for the full report (2012).